calvinalkan/better-wordpress-hooks/README.md

 is lazy-loaded at runtime.**

-I hope both agree that this implementation is cleaner and most importantly, a lot more extendable and maintainable than anything we can currently implement in with the Wordpress Plugin/Hook Api.
+I hope both agree that this implementation is cleaner and most importantly, a lot more extendable and maintainable than anything we can currently implement in with the WordPress Plugin/Hook API.

-### Dispatching your own Events:
+### Dispatching your Events:

-There are two ways you can dispatch events (hooks) in your own code with BetterWpHooks.
+There are two ways you can dispatch events (hooks) in your code with BetterWpHooks.

 1. **Dispatching events as objects.**